fmilitao/shopper/README.md

 ## Notes

-- Back button is to exit, use the arrow on top to go back to the list view.
+- Back button will only work after the first user interaction.
+You can always use the arrow on the top left to go back.

 <!--
 * ensure using ssh repo: